-The 2011 acquisition of Yoplait by General Mills In September 2010, General Mills filed for arbitration over its contract with Sodiaal after the latter announced its intention to terminate the agreement.
-This announcement was followed by a new one in March 2011, in which General Mills announced its intention to acquire 51.5% of Yoplait S.A.S. (the operating company) and 50% of Yoplait Marques S.A.S which held the Yoplait brand worldwide.15 The agreement between General Mills and Sodiaal was signed in May 2011 and completed on July 1st, 2011, after securing regulatory approval.16 The transaction amount was 1.1 billion (USD).
+Around the same time PAI initiated the sale process, Sodiaal announced the intention to renegotiate the royalty rate or to terminate the contract with General Mills within two years.
+General Mills argued that termination was only possible under a breach of contract, which Sodiaal had not alleged.
+In September 2010, following Sodiaal's announcement, General Mills filed for arbitration over the contract.
+This announcement was followed by a new one in March 2011, in which General Mills announced its intention to acquire 51.5% of Yoplait S.A.S. and 50% of Yoplait Marques S.A.S.14 The agreement between General Mills and Sodiaal was signed in May 2011 and completed on July 1st, 2011, after securing regulatory approval.15 The transaction amount was 1.1 billion (USD).16 Henceforth, we assume that these transactions lead to an elimination of the revenue-sharing agreement between General Mills and Sodiaal-our empirical results substantiate this claim.